AnirudhBadri/corda/docs/source/hello-world-flow.rst

 To verify the transaction, we must:
 * Convert the builder into an immutable ``WireTransaction``
 * Convert the ``WireTransaction`` into a ``LedgerTransaction`` using the ``ServiceHub``.
-This step resolves the transaction's input state references and attachment references into actual states and attachments, in case they are needed to verify the transaction
+This step resolves the transaction's input state references and attachment references into actual states and attachments (in case their contents are needed to verify the transaction
 * Call ``LedgerTransaction.verify`` to test whether the transaction is valid based on the contract of every input and output state in the transaction

-If the verify step fails, a ``TransactionVerificationException`` will be throw, ending the flow
+If the verification fails, we have built an invalid transaction.
+Our flow will then end, throwing a ``TransactionVerificationException``.

 Signing the transaction
 ^^^^^^^^^^^^^^^^^^^^^^^
-Now that we are satisfied that the transaction we've built is valid, we sign it to prevent any further changes being
+Now that we are satisfied that our transaction proposal is valid, we sign it.
+Once the transaction is signed, no-one will be able to modify the transaction without invalidating our signature.
+This effectively makes the transaction immutable.
-made:

 .. container:: codeset